MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/machine-learning-services-tutorials.md

 + [Build a predictive model using R and SQL Server](https://microsoft.github.io/sql-ml-tutorials/R/rentalprediction)

   Learn how a ski rental business might use machine learning to predict future rentals, which helps the business plan and staff to meet future demand.
-This example uses the Microsoft R algorithms to build a logistic regression and decision trees model.
+This example uses the Microsoft algorithms to build logistic regression and decision trees models.

   Applies to: SQL Server 2016 or SQL Server 2017

 + [Build a predictive model using Python and SQL Server](https://microsoft.github.io/sql-ml-tutorials/python/rentalprediction/)

    Build the ski rental analysis application using Python, to help plan for future demand.
 This example uses the new Python library, **revoscalepy**, to create a linear regression model.

    Applies to: SQL Server 2017